 It was the extra tiny area of my finger that was the problem.
 That little area just let my ring sail around.

 The next thing I did was size the ring back up to its original size and add speed bumps.
 Yes!
-Problem solved!
+Jewelry problem solved!

 Wait… “Speed bumps,” you ask?
 “What are those?
 I thought we were talking about jewelry?”